What is the Paleo Diet?

 But with so many food fads coming and going over the years, what is this one really about?

 The Paleo Diet is based on the idea that our bodies developed to digest and benefit from certain foods, and not others.
 Specifically, our bodies were developed to digest foods that were available to us before we started farming.
 That’s why the Paleo diet is also sometimes referred to as the “hunter-gatherer diet”.

 This means foods that could have been found in the wild, or hunted and gathered, are thought to be the best for us.
 These food groups include animal protein (both meat and eggs, but not milk or milk products), fruits, vegetables, nuts, and seeds.
-The foods the Paleo Diet avoids include dairy and milk, beans and legumes (even peanuts), and all grains.
+The foods the avoided include dairy and milk, beans and legumes (even peanuts), and all grains.

 The theory behind the diet is that our genes have not changed enough in the last 10,000 years to adapt to the changes in our food supply.
 Because our digestive systems developed before agriculture, only foods that could be found in the wild are included in the diet.
 Essentially, the Paleo Diet is based on the idea that if humans were to eat the way they were designed to eat, they would be healthier.

-The Paleo Diet first became popular in the 1970s when Dr. Walter L. Voegtlin wrote a book about it.
+The diet first became popular in the 1970s when Dr. Walter L. Voegtlin wrote a book about it.
 He argued that the modern diet caused diseases like heart disease and cancer.

 What can you eat on the Paleo Diet?

 Because the Paleo Diet mimics the way our ancestors ate, it consists of only eating foods that are unprocessed and unrefined, which actually makes Paleo simple and easy to follow!

 First, processed foods, grains, dairy, legumes (beans), and refined sugar are not considered Paleo.
 While this may seem like a limiting framework, there are many healthy and delicious foods that you can eat like: